 Anesthesia decisions during surgery involve controlling and maintaining a patient's anesthetic depth, blood pressures and heart rate, among many other conditions.
 This decision process relies on sound experience of estimating the impact of the drug inputs on the patient outcomes.
-Accurate estimation of such drug impacts is difficult due to several factors[1,2]: 1) typically, an anesthesia drug can affect multiple outcomes, 2) the same drug can have differing impacts on different patients, 3) the impacts can be altered by surgical types, procedures, stages, and patient conditions, 4) drug-to-drug interactions can influence patient outcomes.
-For anesthesiologists, managing such parameters on daily basis accurately and safely depends significantly on training and experience.
+Accurate estimation of such drug impacts is difficult due to several factors[1–2]: typically, an anesthesia drug can affect multiple outcomes; the same drug can have differing impacts on different patients; the impacts can be altered by surgical types, procedures, stages, and patient conditions; drug-to-drug interactions can influence patient outcomes.
+For anesthesiologists, management of such parameters on daily basis with accuracy and safety significantly depends on training and experience.
 Based on our increasing knowledge of drug interactions, it is essential to identify measurable relationships between drug administration and corresponding patient outcomes in a more accurate, objective, and reliable format.

 Advanced information processing technology can be of great value in this pursuit.
 For instance, mathematical models can be developed and embedded into anesthesia monitoring systems so that in addition to "monitoring" the current status of a patient, they also can provide a prediction of the patient outcomes in the near-future.
 Artificial intelligence (AI) techniques and machine learning are also highly suitable in this application since they can use real-time observed data to modify models so that the models can become individualized to the specific patient, and the given type and stage of the surgery.